-14.1 Policy.
+14.1 Policy

 - (a) The University Administration and the UFF agree that the assignment of responsibilities to faculty members is one of the mechanisms by which the University establishes its priorities, carries out its mission, and creates opportunities to increase the quality and integrity of its academic programs.
 All faculty members have an ongoing responsibility to the University and its students to timely perform those academic duties and obligations arising from the faculty member's employment with the University regardless of when those duties and obligations occur. - (b) The professional obligation of faculty members (teaching, advising, curatorship or librarianship, scholarship/creative activities, service, or other duties assigned for that year) is comprised of both scheduled and nonscheduled activities. - (c) The University Administration and the UFF recognize that it is a part of the professional responsibility of faculty to carry out their duties in an appropriate manner and place.
 For example, while instructional activities, office hours, and other duties and responsibilities, such as department and/or college meetings in which faculty members are expected to participate are scheduled to be performed at specific times and places, non-scheduled activities are more appropriately performed in a manner and place determined by the faculty member.
-Although the faculty member has the right to determine when and where to perform these nonscheduled activities so long as that determination is in furtherance of the University's mission, obligations, and responsibilities, the faculty member should consult with his/her supervisor where appropriate. - (d) Each faculty member should be afforded assignments that provide equitable opportunities, in relation to other faculty members in the same department/unit, to meet the required criteria for promotion, tenure, merit salary increases, and, if applicable, multi-year appointments. - (e) The University Administration shall make a reasonable and good-faith effort, consistent with the other provisions of this Agreement, to provide faculty with the necessary facilities and resources for carrying out their assigned duties and responsibilities.
+Although the faculty member has the right to determine when and where to perform these nonscheduled activities so long as that determination is in furtherance of the University's mission, obligations, and responsibilities, the faculty member should consult with their supervisor where appropriate. - (d) Each faculty member should be afforded assignments that provide equitable opportunities, in relation to other faculty members in the same department/unit, to meet the required criteria for promotion, tenure, merit salary increases, and, if applicable, multi-year appointments. - (e) The University Administration shall make a reasonable and good-faith effort, consistent with the other provisions of this Agreement, to provide faculty with the necessary facilities and resources for carrying out their assigned duties and responsibilities.

-14.2 Considerations in Teaching Assignment.
+14.2 Considerations in Faculty Assignment

-(a) The Trustees and the UFF recognize that while the Legislature has described the minimum full academic assignment for teaching faculty in terms of twelve (12) contact hours of instruction or equivalent research/scholarship and service, the professional obligation undertaken by a faculty member will ordinarily be broader than that minimum, and is not easily quantifiable.
+- (a) The term "assignment," as used in this Article, refers to the general scope of a faculty member's assigned duties and responsibilities. - (b) The Trustees and the UFF recognize that while the Legislature has described the minimum full academic assignment for teaching faculty in terms of twelve (12) contact hours of instruction or equivalent research/scholarship and service, the professional obligation undertaken by a faculty member will ordinarily be broader than that minimum, and is not easily quantifiable.